Origination date: 10/1/93

 An employee is encouraged to use accrued vacation time each year, rather than permitting vacation to accumulate.
-Unused vacation time may be accumulated and carried forward from one calendar year to the next in a total amount not to exceed one and one-half times the maximum number of days an employee accrues in a given year.
+Unused vacation time may be accumulated and carried forward from one calendar year to the next in a total amount not to exceed 320 hours.
 This applies to all employees who accrue vacation time except postdoctoral scholars whose vacation does not carryover year-to-year.

 The amount of vacation time carried forward, plus that earned during the current year, will constitute the amount of vacation time available to an employee.

 In the event an employee entitled to vacation benefits retires, resigns, is discharged, dismissed, or otherwise reverts to an employee status that is not eligible for vacation benefits, the employee will be paid a lump sum amount for accumulated vacation time at the employee's compensation rate at the time of such change.
 In no event will such terminal vacation pay be allowed for more vacation time than the amount earned during the employee’s last year of service.

 Depending on operational needs and departmental budget restrictions, the university reserves the right to schedule an employee to use vacation prior to the effective date of an employee’s change in vacation eligibility or separation.

 Employees are required to physically work on their last day of employment.